moonbeeper/naive-auth/README.md

 > upload it to the repo!!
 Also, it isn't really needed for testing in development, but it's a nice thing to have.

 And that's it!
 The typical Rust build output will be in `target/dist/beepauth`.

+Now, if you want to get a docker image for the server, you can do so by still being inside the `backend` folder and then running
+`docker build --tag coolest-beepauth-server-image:ever .`.
+Then you can do whatever you want with it.

 ## License